 The primary activity that inspired this simple (but oh-so-fun) preschool activity is straightforward.
 Invite your preschooler to use the tongs or tweezers to sort the pom poms into the fruit and veggie sorting mats.

 Using the tweezers was a little challenging for my boys.
-They are hard to “tweeze”, which is by design because it really works on strengthening their hands.
+They are hard to “tweeze”, which is by design because it really works on strengthening their hands when they use their whole fist.

 But you don’t even have to use tweezers, either.
 Using their fingers to pick up the pom-poms also helps develop their pincer grasp.